Concatenation: Combining Addue Links

 As you can imagine, the traffic is first cloaked by the cloaking link, which then hands it off the country routing link according to its destination URL.
 The country routing link then performs its own usual function of routing according to where the traffic is coming from.

-This is a simple but powerful concept since you can extend it arbitrarily to achieve any function you want by concatenating rules as required to get the desired outcome.
+This is a simple but powerful concept since you can extend it arbitrarily to achieve any function you want by concatenating links as required to get the desired outcome.
 In the next tutorial, for example, we’ll see how you can concatenate conversion traffic links with traffic splitting ones to do A/B optimization.